stevengonsalvez/apppop/docs/monitoring.md

 ### Disabling Sentry

-Two ways to disable Sentry:
+There are several ways to disable Sentry:

 1. Clear DSN in environment:
 ```env